SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Using_projectpy_for_grid_jobs.md

-Using project.py for Grid Jobs(#Using-projectpy-for-Grid-Jobs)
+Using project.py for Grid Jobs
 ===============================================================================

 Explanation courtesy of Dom Brailsford.
 Firstly to use the grid use